-This is the concept that people are more trust experts in their fields – particularly when they can back up their expertise with evidence.
+This is the concept that people trust experts in their fields – particularly when they can back up their knowledge with evidence.

 Cialdini notes, for example, that we’re more likely to follow a medical professional’s advice if we’re aware of their credentials.

 By highlighting their expertise – whether that’s by displaying their qualifications on the wall, referring to themselves as ‘Doctor’ or listing their professional experience – they assure the patient that they are trustworthy.

 This technique is used in almost every successful phishing campaign, with scammers claiming to be a trusted figure – whether that’s, for example, the government or a popular online service such as Netflix or PayPal.